jaime-novo/configurator/README.md

 ```

 ### Export
 This command exports the Parameters into a specified format.
-Currently, only exporting as JSON is supported.
+Currently, only exporting as JSON and YAML is supported.
 ```shell script
 $ ./configurator export --paths /Path1,/Path2
 ```